MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 6: Set up Guides Analytics reports

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes Power BI reports (called Guides Analytics) that you can use to analyze guides processes.
-You can share these reports within your organization by publishing them to the Power BI Service.
-This allows anyone in your organization with a Power BI Pro license to access the report through the Power BI Service web interface accessible at [https://powerbi.microsoft.com](https://powerbi.microsoft.com).
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes [!include[pn-power-bi](../includes/pn-power-bi.md)] reports (called Guides Analytics) that you can use to analyze guides processes.
+You can share these reports within your organization by publishing them to the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service.
+This allows anyone in your organization with a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license to access the report through the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service web interface accessible at [https://powerbi.microsoft.com](https://powerbi.microsoft.com).

-Power BI provides several mechanisms for sharing reports with others in your organization.
+[!include[pn-power-bi](../includes/pn-power-bi.md)] provides several mechanisms for sharing reports with others in your organization.
 We recommend reading [Ways to share your work in Power BI](https://docs.microsoft.com/en-us/power-bi/service-how-to-collaborate-distribute-dashboards-reports) for an overview.
-A great way to share your reports within your organization in a read-only fashion is to publish them as a Power BI app.
+A great way to share your reports within your organization in a read-only fashion is to publish them as a [!include[pn-power-bi](../includes/pn-power-bi.md)] app.
 This involves the following well-documented steps:

 1. [Create a workspace in the Power BI Service](https://docs.microsoft.com/en-us/power-bi/service-create-workspaces).